This super easy to make, healthy spinach macaroni cheese is full of colour, goodness and loads of deliciousness your family will love!

-Comfort foods are in high demand at this time of year and today’s post features a well-known comfort food recipe – Macaroni Cheese.
-With a twist.
-The twist is twofold actually.
+Comfort foods are in high demand at this time of year and today’s post features a well-known comfort food recipe with a twist – spinach macaroni cheese.

-I have used my simple white sauce recipe as the base for this low fat spinach sauce by halving the ingredients to make room for the cheese and spinach mixture.
+I have used my simple white sauce recipe as the base for this low fat spinach sauce and halved the ingredients to make room for the cheese and spinach mixture.
 (Which also required a little more milk than the amount I used in my original white sauce recipe).
 The sauce is still very simple to make, despite the additional ingredients.

 Check out ALL my recipes where I’ve used this simple white sauce.
 You won’t believe how versatile it is!